MythTV/packaging/deb-light/Readme.rst

 the plugins so that you can test mythtv with the plugins.

-Versions that have git differences (dirty), are put in a directory with "-tst" appended tio the name.
+Versions that have git differences (dirty), are put in a directory with "-tst" appended to the name.
 If you want a different extension applied, for example if you are working on multiple builds, add a "BUILD_DIRTY" line to $HOME/.buildrc, for example::

-  BUILD_DIRTY=ogl
+  BUILD_DIRTY=xxx

+When using cmake build (the default), install.sh does nothing.

 package.sh
 ----------